|Nutrition Facts (per serving)|

-From the book The Bengali Five-Spice Chronicles by Rinku Bhattacharya comes this authentic vegetarian Indian food recipe for orange or red split lentils with tomatoes and fresh cilantro, a Bengali Indian recipe called Tomato Dhoney Pata Diye Masoor Dal.
+From the book "The Bengali Five-Spice Chronicles" by Rinku Bhattacharya comes this authentic vegetarian Indian food recipe for orange or red split lentils with tomatoes and fresh cilantro, a Bengali Indian recipe called Tomato Dhoney Pata Diye Masoor Dal.

 Author Rink says: "This is a weeknight variation of orange split lentils which are extremely versatile because of their quick cooking time and naturally mild and adaptive taste.
 They are comforting, simple, and as basic as it gets.
 Everyone in my family, including my children, loves this lentil.
 This light variation is a summertime favorite but can be enjoyed as a soup in winter, if desired, with some hot buttered whole wheat toast."

-If you need to keep this Bengali masoor dal lentil dish vegan and dairy-free, you can use a bit of olive oil or vegan margarine in place of the ghee.
-Enjoy!
+If you need to keep this Bengali masoor dal lentil dish vegan and dairy free, you can use a bit of olive oil or vegan margarine in place of the ghee.
+Enjoy.

-- ½ cup dried orange or red split lentils (masoor dal)
+½ cup dried orange or red split lentils, masoor dal

-- ½ teaspoon turmeric
+1/2 teaspoon turmeric

 1 teaspoon salt

-- 4 green chilies, slit lengthwise
+4 green chiles, slit lengthwise

-- 2 ripe tomatoes, chopped
+2 ripe tomatoes, chopped

-- 1 teaspoon cumin seeds
+1 teaspoon cumin seeds

-- 2 tablespoons fresh chopped cilantro
+2 tablespoons chopped fresh cilantro

 While the lentils are boiling a scum may form on the surface; you can gently remove this while the lentils are cooking.

 Add the tomatoes and cook for another 5 minutes.
 Mix the lentil and tomato mixture well—it should have a nice soupy consistency that is not too thin or too thick.

 Heat the ghee in a small skillet on medium heat for about one minute, then add the cumin seeds and wait till the seeds begin to sizzle.

-Serve your red lentil masoor dal with steamed white rice, as is traditional in Indian cuisine, or, as the author suggests, as a soup with some hot buttered toast for a light meal.
+Serve your red lentil masoor dal with steamed white rice, as is traditional in Indian cuisine, or as the author suggests, as a soup with some hot buttered toast for a light meal.

 If you need to make this recipe dairy-free and vegan, you can of course substitute olive oil or vegetable oil for the Indian ghee.
 Enjoy your vegetarian masoor dal!

-This vegetarian masoor dal recipe comes from The Bengali Five-Spice Chronicles by Rinku Bhattacharya.
+This vegetarian masoor dal recipe comes from "The Bengali Five-Spice Chronicles" by Rinku Bhattacharya.